enkidevs/curriculum/generative-ai/llms/llms-training/llms-weight-updates.md

 # 🔧 Adjusting Weights to Learn

+---

+## Content

 LLMs neurons start with random weights (like random guesses) and improve by adjusting them over billions of examples.

 Imagine it like adjusting the temperature of a shower by turning an unmarked faucet.

 You turn the faucet to make the water hotter or colder, and each adjustment brings it closer to "just right."

 > 💡 For LLMs, this process involves adjusting billions of weights (i.e. parameters).